redwoodjs/redwoodjs-com-archive/docs/deploy.md

 Once that command completes you should see a message including the URL of your site!
 Open that URL and hopefully everything works as expected!

+> **Heads up**
+> If you're getting an error trying to load data from the API side, its possible you're still pointing at your local database.
+> Remember to add a DATABASE_URL env var to your `.env.production` file that is created, pointing at the database you want to use on your deployed site.
+Since your stack is on AWS, RDS might be a good option, but you might find it easier/quicker to setup databases on other providers too, such as [Railway](https://railway.app/) or [Supabase](https://supabase.com/)

 ### Subsequent Deploys

 From now on you can simply run `yarn rw deploy serverless` when you're ready to deploy (which will also be much faster).